From Cairo to Aswan: A detailed guide for Western tourists about travel safety in Egypt.

-Especially in Cairo, locals will offer you to show you a shortcut or a safe way to cross the street.
-This is quite the tempting offer, but just another scam.
-In the best case, they will expect some baksheesh (tip), in the worst case you have to come to their gallery, shop or home where some scam will take place.
+Especially in Cairo, locals will offer to show you a shortcut or a safe way to cross the street.
+This is quite a tempting offer, but just another scam.
+In the best case, they will expect some baksheesh (tip), in the worst case you have to come to their gallery, shop, or home where some scam will take place.

 Handing your camera to a local, especially around the Pyramids, might not be a good idea either.
 They will appear to be helpful and then ask a big tip for taking the pictures, and there is that chance they’ll run away with it.

 Money-changing tricks are also abundant.
 Mostly, you are asked to change coins (Euros or Quarter Dollars) into bills.
 Stay away from it, even though they are asking for your help in the most insistent manner.
 And always change money at a local bank or withdraw it directly from the ATM.
 Nothing good will ever happen when changing money directly from a local for a “good rate”.